 In collaboration with Sujin Seo

 The environment in which we live is filled with countless changes and traces that permeate our existence through breath and sensation.
-Although we may not be immediately aware of it, subtle shifts in our surroundings deeply influence our bodies and emotions.
-Life A: Floating Senses explores the relationship between the invisible environment, our senses, and our very being, asking to what extent we truly perceive our surroundings in daily life.
-This exhibition seeks to visualize the presence of these unseen particles and reveal how they affect our everyday experiences and contribute to the construction of our existence.
+Although we are often not consciously aware of them, subtle shifts in our surroundings continuously influence our bodies and emotions.
+“Life A: Floating Senses” is about the relationship between invisible environmental processes, human perception, and embodied experience, asking to what extent we truly sense the conditions that shape our daily lives.

-Their trembling, levitating motion visuall amplifies the instability of sensation and existence, reminding us of how sensitively environmental changes resonate within us.
-Life A: Floating Senses investigates how unseen particles within the air and environment — which we encounter daily without conscious awareness—shape our perception and being.
+Their trembling, levitating motion visually amplifies the instability of sensation and existence, reminding us how sensitively environmental conditions resonate within our bodies.
+“Life A: Floating Senses” investigates how unseen particles in air and environment - encountered daily without conscious awareness - shape perception, behavior, and our relationship to ecological systems.

 funded by Paradise Cultural Foundation